Pro-UIGAN: Progressive Face Hallucination from Occluded Thumbnails: Experiments

 \subsection{Efficiency Analysis}

 We provide efficiency comparisons for our Pro-UIGAN and the competing baselines in Tab.~\ref{efficiency}.
-Compared with the SotA methods, our Pro-UIGAN requires the shortest running time (34.21 ms) because Pro-UIGAN performs face SR and inpainting seamlessly.
-Moreover, despite our multi-stage framework, Pro-UIGAN is more lightweight than the compared models.
-Note that we achieve the best quantitative results as indicated by the PSNR in Tab.~\ref{efficiency}.
-As a result, our Pro-UIGAN model is computationally efficient and functionally prominent.
+Compared with the prior methods, our Pro-UIGAN requires the smallest running time (34.21 ms) and is more lightweight, which indicates the potential capability to apply Pro-UIGAN in low-resource scenarios.